RBrooksDK/codelabs/Tutorials/SimpleIMDB/001 Simple IMDB Exercises.md

 ![](imdb-13.png)

-You may want to right click the above, and open the image in a new tab, if it is too small.

-Over the following slides, you will be asked questions, which must be answered by querying the dvdrental database.\
+On the following slides, you will be asked questions, which must be answered by querying the simple_imdb database.\
 All questions can be answered with a single sql statement (consider this a challange), but sometimes it is easier to do multiple statements.
 For most questions, you can also find the answer as a hint.
-Do give it a serious try first, before you look at the answer.
+Do give it a serious try first, before you look at the answer. \
+Proposed sql solutions are also available and are hidden as well.